cpina/push-to-another-repository-docs/docs/_sources/setup-using-personal-access-token.rst.txt

     .. image:: screenshots/pat-30.png
        :class: with-border

  #.
 Generate a new token entering a name and expiration date, and choose "Repo".
-Click the bottom button "Generate token".
+Click the bottom button, "Generate token".
 If you choose an expiration date you will need to create a new token after this date.
 In this example, I have used "No expiration"; this should be used carefully.

     .. image:: screenshots/pat-40.png
        :class: with-border